TokenTax's Guide to Cryptocurrency Taxes

 Cryptocurrency is included on your taxes

-In the U.S. and similarly in other countries, crypto is reported not unlike stock sales.
+In the U.S. and similarly in other countries, crypto is reported much like stock sales.
 The main U.S. tax form for cryptocurrency is the Form 8949, which is then included with the Schedule D.

 Via these forms, you report your capital gains — or losses.
 You may also want to file an FBAR if your balances on foreign exchanges exceeded $10k equivalent at any point of the year.